syncfusion-content/xamarin-docs/Xamarin/SfMaskedEdit/show-password-character.md

 # Show password character

-The SFMaskedEdit control supports to work as a password text box when setting a character to the `PasswordChar` property.
+The SfMaskedEdit control supports to work as a password text box when setting a character to the `PasswordChar` property.

 {% tabs %}
 {% highlight xaml %}